PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 strict xfails are green complete no-ops.
 The corrected 132-line owner is now mechanically extracted to `passes/stale_binary_adapter_repair.py` with an AST-identical body, a lowerer compatibility wrapper, both standalone calls, and the central three-round convergence runner preserved.
-Resume by characterizing the next raw source-order owner, `_optimize_nhwc_prefix_qlinear_silu_chains` (419 lines), before changing it.
+The next raw source-order owner, `_optimize_nhwc_prefix_qlinear_silu_chains` (419 lines), now has positive, multiple-match, legacy-adapter, rejection, idempotence, collision, malformed-signature, and architecture characterization.
+Resume by correcting its four strict xfails without changing valid candidate order, statistics, production call boundaries, or artifacts.
+Create the internal permutation only for a committed legacy-adapter plan, choose a collision-safe validated constant, and validate rank-four output metadata before the first edge mutation.
+Do not extract the owner until those corrections are green.
 No broad conversion sweep is implied by this checkpoint.